OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 * **Installation and setup**: if you haven't installed all relevant software prior to the workshop, we will help you with this (for example, install [Jupyter](http://jupyter.org/) to follow the forthcoming Jupyter tutorial;
-install releases or development versions of GAP, SageMath, etc.).
+install releases or development versions of GAP, SageMath, etc.)

 ## Tuesday, 17th January